JSunOfficial-arch/TOKEN-COLLECTIVE/README.md

 Usage without explicit permission may constitute structural appropriation and breach of license.

 Citations are welcome.
-For collaborations, derivative usage, or adaptations, please contact the author:
+For collaborations, derivative usage, or adaptations, please contact the author:  JSunOfficial-arch@proton.me
-📨 jsun.token.collective [at] proton.me

 🧭 Structural Intent & Collaboration Note